May 11, 2019 433

 An associated policy that facilitates maintenance services is the practice of recording the history of all major or critical machines and equipment on a card.
 This card indicates the date of purchase, all maintenance activities carried out on the machine, parts replaced, etc. This card provides essential information about the machine that would enable the owner-manager to plan for the replacement of the machine at a future date.

 In every workplace, there are safety and health hazards.
-Employees and other people in the premises may sustain injuries, such as burns, cuts, bruises, electric shocks, death, etc as a result of faulty machines, broken furniture, exposure to chemicals, poisonous liquid, dangerous fumes, and other dangerous events.
+Employees and other people on the premises may sustain injuries, such as burns, cuts, bruises, electric shocks, death, etc as a result of faulty machines, broken furniture, exposure to chemicals, poisonous liquid, dangerous fumes, and other dangerous events.
 Sometimes employees may become ill due to the conditions in which they work.
 Their health may deteriorate because of the nature of work that they do or the materials they work with.
-For instance, continuous exposure to toxic substances dust, excessive noise, etc may result in ill-health on the long-run.
+For instance, continuous exposure to toxic substances dust, excessive noise, etc may result in ill-health in the long-run.

 Employers are liable to pay compensation to employees and third parties in the event of injuries, damage to property or ill-health attributable to default or negligence of employers in maintaining safety and health standards at work.